 William Kelly, new Epitaph owner, joined publicity efforts.
 Kelly and Gardner planned a 50 year city anniversary.
-They'd return Tombstone to look like the 1880s.
+Returning Tombstone to look like the 1880s.
 The city council gave support, targeting the third week of October 1929.

-The council named it "Helldorado"!
-Historians and citizens were on an advisory committee.
+The council named it “Helldorado”!
+Historians and citizens on an advisory committee.
 The town got a good refurbishment!
-The Bird Cage was cleaned up and repaired.
+The Bird Cage cleaned up, repaired.
 The Crystal Palace had another face-lift.

 About 6,400 attendees made it successful!
-The very first Helldorado brought in tons of national publicity.
+The first Helldorado brought in tons of national publicity.
 John Clum returned as honorary mayor.
-(His comment: he didn't see the resemblance to the town he remembered!)
-Most were happy and optimistic about the day's success...
+(His comment: he didn’t see resemblance to the town he remembered!)
+Most were happy, optimistic about the day’s success…

 Until the news later on…

 It was Thursday, October 24, 1929 – Black Thursday

 The Day the American Stock Market Crashed

 The stock market crash gravely affected Arizona.
 Mined metals’ value slid.
 No more credit available to companies, never mind the average Joe!
 Millions were unemployed by the end of 1930.
 Tombstone didn’t escape!

 Phelps-Dodge shut down all Tombstone’s mines at the end of 1931.
 Miners couldn’t pay rent or provide for their families.
 Single men left the area.
 Married, family men got together on downtown street corners, commiserating with each other about what to do.